How to Know If Your Dog Has CDS and the Ways You and Your Veterinarian Can Help

 Did you know that dogs are generally considered “seniors” at seven years of age?
-The adage that one dog year equals seven human years isn’t too far off.
-Some changes can be expected as a dog ages – osteoarthritis, dental disease, hearing loss – and your veterinarian is the best resource to navigate these changes to help make your dog’s senior years as happy and comfortable as possible.
+The old adage that one dog year equals seven human years isn’t too far off.
+There are changes that can be expected as a dog ages – osteoarthritis, dental disease, hearing loss – and your veterinarian is the best resource to navigate these changes to help make your dog’s senior years as happy and comfortable as possible.

 The signs of CDS can be summarized by the acronym “DISHAA”: